 Millions of women in developing countries experience dire health consequences because existing contraceptive and HIV-prevention options may not be acceptable, affordable, or accessible.

-The reproductive health technologies group under the Technology Solutions Global Program at PATH is working to address this gap.
+The reproductive health technologies team at PATH is working to address this gap.
 We work hand in hand with users and research partners to develop and refine technologies that are culturally appropriate and designed with women’s realities in mind.
 We collaborate with diverse public- and private-sector partners to introduce and develop markets for these new technologies.
 We endeavor to create a world where women and men have increased choice and access to protection from pregnancy and sexually transmitted infections (STIs).

 PATH is expanding protection options that speak directly to needs and circumstances of diverse individuals: those who need nonhormonal contraception, those who seek dual protection from HIV/STIs and pregnancy, those who want discreet protection, and those who prefer methods that can be used without seeing a health care provider.
 We are currently making this a reality through development and delivery of several technologies including the Woman’s Condom, the SILCS Diaphragm, microbicide applicators, and injectable contraceptives in the Uniject™ injection system.